Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Background

 \section{Background}

 Interpretable Responsibility Sharing (IRS) serves as a heuristic for Task and Motion Planning.
 In this study, we used Logic Geometric Programming (LGP) and Multi-Bound Tree Search (MBTS) to solve TAMP problems ~\cite{lgp, mbts}.
 During our dataset construction, we created counterfactual scenarios and used Individual Treatment Effect to determine the better scenario ~\cite{pearl2009causality}.
 Representative Rule-Based Learner (RRL) ~\cite{wang2021scalable} and Correlation and Order-Aware Rule Learning (CARL) ~\cite{he2023correlation} are the main components of ORS, providing interpretable responsibility sharing.
-This section will provide a brief background on these concepts